mattermost/docs/source/developer/dev-setup-troubleshooting.rst

 I can't log into Mattermost because I don't have an account You can create an account using the following command:

-  ``go run ./cmd/platform/*.go user create --email user@example.com --username test1 --password mypassword``
+  ``go build ./cmd/platform && ./platform user create --email user@example.com --username test1 --password mypassword``

   Optionally, you can make that account a System Admin with the following command:

-  ``go run ./cmd/platform/*.go user create --email user@example.com --username test1 --password mypassword --system_admin``
+  ``go build ./cmd/platform && ./platform user create --email user@example.com --username test1 --password mypassword --system_admin``